Pennsylvania Railroad class T1: Development

 Before the T1, the last production express passenger engine the PRR had produced was the K4s of 1914, produced until 1928.
 Two experimental enlarged K5 locomotives were produced in 1929, but they weren't considered enough of an improvement to be worthwhile.
 After that, the PRR's attention switched to electrification and the production of electric locomotives; apparently, the railroad decided that it did not need more steam locomotives.

 However, the deficiencies of the K4s became more evident during the 1930s.
-The locomotives performed well, but as train lengths increased they proved to be underpowered; double headed K4s locomotives became the norm on many trains.
+The locomotives performed well, but as train lengths increased they proved to be underpowered; double-headed K4s locomotives became the norm on many trains.
 The railroad had many locomotives available, but paying two crews on two locomotives per train was expensive.
-Meanwhile, other railroads were leaping ahead, developing increasingly-powerful passenger train locomotives.
+Meanwhile, other railroads were leaping ahead, developing increasingly powerful passenger train locomotives.
 Rival New York Central built 4-6-4 Hudsons, while other roads developed passenger 4-8-2 "Mountain" type and then 4-8-4 "Northern" type designs.
 The PRR's steam power began to look outdated.

 The PRR began to develop steam locomotives again in the mid-to-late 1930s, but with a difference.
 Where previous PRR locomotive policy had been conservative, new radical designs took hold.
-Designers from the Baldwin Locomotive Works, the PRR's longtime development partner, were eager to prove the viability of steam in the face of new competition from Diesel-electric locomotives.
+Designers from the Baldwin Locomotive Works, the PRR's longtime development partner, were eager to prove the viability of steam in the face of new competition from diesel-electric locomotives.
 They persuaded the railroad to adopt Baldwin's latest idea: the duplex locomotive.
 This split the locomotive's driving wheels into two sets, each with its own pair of cylinders and rods.
 Until then, the only locomotives with two sets of drivers were articulated locomotives, but the duplex used one rigid frame.
 In a duplex design cylinders could be smaller, and the weight of side and main rods could be drastically reduced.
 Given that the movement of the main rod could not be fully balanced, the duplex design would reduce the "hammer blow" on the track.
 The lower reciprocating mass meant that higher speeds could be achieved.
-Use of poppet valves also increased the speed because they gave very accurately timed delivery of steam to the cylinders.
+Spreading the power across four smaller cylinders, rather than two large cylinders, could also yield greater sustained power at higher speeds.
+Use of poppet valves also gave longer duration for admission and exhaustion of steam compared with piston valves.
+The arrangement of the Franklin System of Steam Distribution also yielded finer cutoff control.
+One set of valves admits steam during a cylinder stroke, while a different set exhaust steam, the respective valves being shut during the other's part of the cycle.
+The system further accommodates the expansive properties of steam by having the exhaust ports and valves larger (6 in.) than the intake ports (5 in.).
 However, there was a drawback of the metallurgy used; the poppet valve could not withstand the stress of sustained high-speed operation (meaning over 100 mi/h on production T1s).